 No applicant will be considered unless the minimum admission requirements are met.
-Admission requirements are evaluated by the use of a rating scale which includes but not limited to: ACT scores, GPA, entrance test scores, healthcare work experience (employer verification letter required), performance on core courses, and applicable previous degrees earned.
+Admission requirements are evaluated by the use of a rating scale which includes but not limited to: ACT scores, GPA, entrance test scores, healthcare work experience (employer verification letter required), performance on core courses, and applicable previous degrees and certificates earned from an accredited college/university.
 All applicants are considered on a competitive basis.
 Meeting the minimum requirements does not guarantee admission into the program.
 The number of applicants accepted is limited due to the nature of the program.
-Applicants will be notified by letter of their conditional acceptance or non-acceptance to the program.
-The conditional acceptance letter will include specific instructions regarding all requirements that must be completed prior to August admission.
+Applicants will be notified by email of their conditional acceptance or non-acceptance to the program.
+The conditional acceptance notification will include specific instructions regarding all requirements that must be completed prior to August admission.
 These requirements are listed below:

-- satisfactory completion of American Heart Association Healthcare Providers CPR taught during the summer - satisfactory background check (see Policy on Admission to Health Science Program) - health evaluation form completed by a physician or nurse practitioner - proof of current immunizations including, but not limited to Hepatitis-B vaccination series, Tdap booster, and TB skin test (2-step TB skin test is required for all new entering students) - acceptable pre-admission drug screen - A & P I and II must be completed no longer than 7 years prior to being accepted into the program (but may be taken during the program) - Microbiology and Chemistry must be completed no longer than 5 years prior to being accepted into the program (but may be taken during the program) - The rules concerning the time limits on A & P I and II, Microbiology, and Chemistry will be considered on a case by case basis for those applicants who have already earned a B.S. degree or higher degree that includes those courses may incur expenses for such items as uniforms, books, supplies, liability insurance, accident insurance, background check, Hepatitis B vaccination series, national and state certification examination fees, and registry review seminars.
-Fees are not limited to these listed
+- satisfactory completion of American Heart Association Healthcare Providers CPR taught during the summer - satisfactory background check (see Policy on Admission to Health Science Program) - health evaluation form completed by a physician or nurse practitioner - proof of current immunizations including, but not limited to Hepatitis-B vaccination series, Tdap booster, and TB skin test (2-step TB skin test is required for all new entering students) - acceptable pre-admission drug screen - A & P I and II must be completed no longer than 7 years prior to being accepted into the program (but may be taken during the program)

+- Microbiology and Chemistry must be completed no longer than 5 years prior to being accepted into the program (but may be taken during the program) - The rules concerning the time limits on A & P I and II, Microbiology, and Chemistry will be considered on a case by case basis for those applicants who have already earned a B.S. degree or higher degree that includes those courses

+- attend mandatory Health Sciences orientation session - be aware that, in addition to the regular college fees, Medical Laboratory Technology students may incur expenses for such items as uniforms, books, supplies, liability insurance, accident insurance, background check, Hepatitis B vaccination series, national and state certification examination fees, and registry review seminars.
+Fees are not limited to these listed - be responsible for their own transportation to the college campus and clinical agencies